 People who have PXE can use a tool called an Amsler grid to monitor their central vision.
 If there is swelling or bleeding in the center of the retina, this may cause the intersecting lines of the Amsler grid to appear distorted.
 A retinal specialist can instruct a patient in the use of an Amsler grid.

 Cardiovascular system: Because PXE can cause mineralization and narrowing of blood vessels, affected individuals may experience cramping in the legs when they are walking, due to decreased blood flow.
 This decreased flow of blood is called intermittent claudication.
 Decreased flow of blood to the arms and legs may mean that one’s pulse can no longer be felt in the wrists or feet.
-Some clinicians believe that hypertension (high blood pressure) and mitral valve prolapse may be more common among people with PXE than in the general population.
+Some clinicians believe that high blood pressure (hypertension) and mitral valve prolapse may be more common among people with PXE than in the general population.
 Individuals with PXE should make periodic visits to their physician for monitoring of blood pressure, cholesterol, and pulses in the arms and legs.
 A heart-healthy lifestyle is recommended, with low-fat foods and plenty of exercise.
 Consistent exercise may decrease the effects of PXE on the blood vessels.
 Maintaining normal weight may also be beneficial.
 Smoking should be avoided.

 Gastrointestinal system: Uncommonly, PXE may cause gastrointestinal bleeding.
 This is sometimes not recognized immediately and can be life-threatening.
 Little is known about the gastrointestinal effects of PXE, except that the bleeding is usually widespread in the stomach and/or intestines.
-In a few cases, this bleeding is mistaken for ulcers.
+In a few patients, this bleeding has been mistaken for ulcers.
 A person with PXE experiencing any gastrointestinal difficulty should be sure to tell the attending physician that he or she has PXE.
 Some physicians recommend that affected individuals avoid non-steroidal, anti-inflammatory medications, such as aspirin, ibuprofen, and naproxen.

 Pregnancy: It is thought that most women with PXE have normal pregnancies and that the incidence of pregnancy-related complications is similar to that of the general population.
 However, for some, gastric or intestinal complications have been reported.
 In general, complications affecting the fetus have not been reported.
 There are no prenatal tests to determine whether the fetus has PXE.

 Since PXE may be present but undiagnosed in other family members, it is recommended that all immediate relatives be screened for PXE by both an ophthalmologist and a dermatologist.
 The ophthalmologist should look for peau d’orange and angioid streaks.
 If suspicious for PXE, the dermatologist should take biopsies from the neck, under the arm and inside the elbow of a person suspected of having PXE.
 These biopsies may be necessary even if the skin doesn’t show any visible lesions.
 Even with a negative biopsy, it is possible that other family members have PXE.
 PXE affects each individual with great variability.
-A blood test is available on a research basis to determine whether a person carries the gene.
+A blood test is available to determine whether a person carries the gene.

 Estimates of the incidence of PXE range from 1 in 100,000 people to 1 in 25,000.
 However, the true incidence of PXE is not known in any population.
 It is likely that many individuals with PXE have not been diagnosed, particularly people with mild signs of PXE or those whose signs are not typical.